pipetower/pipetower-cli/README.md

 # pipetower-cli
-A command-line tool for Pipetower
+The CLI (command-line interface) for Pipetower